 • When attaching the draw pipe to the cylinder, the stopper pin of the piston may break if tightened at the stroke middle position of the piston.
-In the case of a F type cylinder, screw it in so that the piston rod is fully out.
+In the case of a S type cylinder, F type cylinder and SR type cylinder, screw it in so that the piston rod is fully out.
 Follow the explanation of the instruction manual for the cylinder for other items about the cylinder.